 The German esports visa is coming: From spring 2020, professional esports men from third countries will be subject to simplified conditions for permanent residence in the Federal Republic of Germany.
-The Federal Council today approved the corresponding amendments to the Employment Ordinance, following the decision by the Federal Government in November (see this post).
+Today, the Bundesrat approved the corresponding amendments to the Employment Ordinance, after the federal government had already passed the bill in November (see this post).

 Section 22 is amended as follows:

 (a) After point 4, the following point 5 shall be inserted: